Competition Programs: Alpine and Nordic

 The NSCD Competition Center has training programs for racers of all abilities.
 For athletes wanting to learn how to race at the elite level, the NSCD trains athletes aspiring to reach the Paralympic Games.

-Whether you are interested in alpine, snowboard cross or cross-country ski/biathlon, the NSCD has a program that will fit your needs.
+Whether you are interested in alpine, snowboard cross or Nordic ski/biathlon, the NSCD has a program that will fit your needs.

 For athletes wanting to learn how to race at the elite level, contact the NSCD.

-Available for beginner through elite level racers.
-We begin the season with building your foundation with edging and balance drills, then progress to speed and gate training and preparation for alpine, cross-country ski and snowboard competitions.
+Alpine skiing and snowboarding are available for beginner through elite level racers.
+We begin the season with building your foundation with edging and balance drills, then progress to speed and gate training and preparation for alpine, Nordic ski and snowboard competitions.
 The program includes use of the Fraser Valley Recreation Center with customized preparation for the season’s races and strength training.

 These elite facilities, along with world-class adaptive coaching and administration, will help each athlete achieve their highest potential as an adaptive ski racer.